 The main objective is to compose a picture of CIPO in adults in 2018, by evaluating the demographic data, frequency, and severity, but also the habits and modes of management (drug, nutritional, surgical, analgesic).

 - Identify the predictive factors for the need for parenteral nutrition.

 - Analyse the evolution of weight under artificial nutrition.

 - Identify the factors that allow differentiation between primary CIPO in adulthood and CIPO occurring in paediatric patients.

 - Identify the factors enabling prognosis of cases of secondary CIPO.

 - Identify the factors enabling prognosis of cases of primary CIPO

 - Identify the differences between secondary CIPO and primary CIPO.

 - Evaluation of the diagnostic criteria used.

-Study completed, results not yet published.
+Study completed, results published.